 The upper panel of Fig.~\ref{DLTS} shows the empirical PDFs of our logarithmic waiting times, sampled at different temperatures and collapsed through the same scaling as above, $\Delta{\rm ln}\rightarrow T^{-\alpha}\Delta{\rm ln}$.
 The resulting PDF is fitted by the expression $F_{T^{-\alpha}\Delta{\rm ln}}(x)=.81e^{-1.57x}$, which covers two decades of decay.
 Its mismatch with the correctly normalized expression~\eqref{quaking_r} stems from the systematic deviations from an exponential decay visible for small $x$ values.
 These deviations arise in turn from quakes which occur in rapid succession in distant parts of the system.
 These are uncorrelated and their statistics is not captured by the tranformation $t\rightarrow\ln t$.
 The insert shows that log-waiting times are to a good approximation $\delta$-correlated.

-Neglecting closely spaced quakes leads to the corrected number of quakes $n_{{\rm q}}(t)$ occurring up to time $t$ which is shown in the bottom panel of the figure for seven different aging temperatures.
+Neglecting temporally very close events usually originating from well separated parts of the system, leads to the corrected number of quakes $n_{{\rm q}}(t)$ occurring up to time $t$ which is shown in the bottom panel of the figure for seven different aging temperatures.
 The steepest curve corresponds to the lowest temperature.
 The red dotted lines are linear fits of $n_{{\rm q}}(t)$ vs. $\ln t$, and the insert shows that the logarithmic slope of the curves is well described by the function $r_{{\rm q}}=1.11T^{-1.75}$.
 We note that the logarithmic quake rate as obtained from the exponent (not the pre-factor) of the fit $y(x)=.81e^{-1.57x}$ is $r_{{\rm q}}=1.57T^{-1.75}$.